On the asymptotic behaviour of cosmic density-fluctuation power spectra of cold dark matter: Implications for dark matter

 \section{Implications for dark matter}

-If dark matter made of massive fermions, then the initial power spectrum does not decay like $k^{n_s-4} \log^2 k$.
-It may rather have a cutoff, determined by the particle mass and the particle production mechanism, which is related to the type(s) of interaction the particle undergoes \cite{Greenetal2004}.
+If dark matter is made of massive fermions, then the initial power spectrum does not decay like $k^{n_s-4} \log^2 k$.
+It may rather have a cutoff, determined by the particle mass and the particle production mechanism, which is related to the type(s) of interaction the particle undergoes \citep{Greenetal2004}.
 The ultraviolet cut-off $k_D$ is also typically related to a temperature of dark matter.
-In this section, we discuss two aspects of the Zel'dovich power spectrum that are related to dark matter with a finite temperature.
-In \cite{Konradetal2020}, Konrad \& Bartelmann have shown that the Zel'dovich power spectrum for large $k$ can be expanded in a series with terms of order $k^{-3-2m}$, when the initial power spectrum has a cut-off and all moments of the initial velocity potential power spectrum exist.
-The first two coefficients in this series \eqref{eq:6} are given by
+In this section, we discuss two aspects of the Zel'dovich power spectrum that are related to the physically relevant scenario of dark matter with a finite temperature. \cite{Konradetal2020} have shown that the Zel'dovich power spectrum for large $k$ can be expanded in a series with terms of order $k^{-3-2m}$, when the initial power spectrum has a cut-off and all moments of the initial velocity potential power spectrum exist.
+The first two coefficients in the series \eqref{eq:6} are given by

 where $\mathcal{P}(k,t) \sim \mathcal{P}^{(0)}(t)k^{-3} + \mathcal{P}^{(1)}(t)k^{-5}$ as $k\to \infty$.
 While the first term describes the asymptotic $k^{-3}$ tail very well, the intersection with the second term, of order $k^{-5}$, engenders a time-dependent scale $k_\text{asymp} = \sqrt{\left|\frac{\mathcal{P}^{(0)}}{\mathcal{P}^{(1)}}\right|}$, below which the asymptotics fail to reproduce the Zel'dovich power spectrum.
 Thus, an analytical description of the latter between this scale and the linear regime was missing.